JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ````

 #### Naming tools with backticks
 The backtick (also known as the grave accent or backquote) is used to mention a tool or package.
-Include a backtick after and before the world that yyou want to highlight.<br/>
+Include a backtick after and before the world that you want to highlight.<br/>
+`Example`

 \`\`\`\`<br/>
-Code Example<br/><br/>
+\`Example\`
 \`\`\`\`<br/>

 #### Introduce chunks of code